 Remaining clean, dry and oil-free are top priorities for this highly regulated industry that needs precision equipment and high-performance systems.
 A pharmaceutical air compressor setup works by:

 - Maintaining pressure in mixing and holding tanks

 - Bottling and packaging products

-The remote nature of this industry requires the most dependable power to minimize repair and maintenance costs.
+The remote nature of energy exploration requires the most dependable power to minimize repair and maintenance costs.
 An air compressor will be:

 - Powering pneumatic tools and equipment in onshore and offshore operations

 - Compensating for motion caused by turbulent seas